Essive case

-In grammar, the essive case, or similaris case, (abbreviated ess) is a grammatical case.
-The essive case on a noun can express it as a definite period of time during which something happens or during which a continuous action was completed.
-It can also denote a form as a temporary location, state of being, or character in which the subject was at a given time.
-The latter meaning is often described as the equivalent of the English phrase "as a __".
+In grammar, the essive, or similaris, case (abbreviated ess) marks nouns as definite periods of time during which something happens or an ongoing action is completed.
+It can also denote a temporary location, state of being, or character in which the subject was at a given time; in this last sense, the essive is often described as being equivalent to the English prepositional phrase "as a(n) ____".

 Finnish

 In Finnish, it is marked by adding "-na/-nä" (depending on the vowel harmony) to the stem of the noun.